shukriadams/whobrokethebuild/docs/dev.md

 ## Config.yml

 Config.yml contains a YML representation of Wbtb's Configuration class.
-It normally lives in the application execution root directory, `./src/Wbtb.Core.Web/bin/Debug/<CURRENT DOTNET RUNTIME>/` in VStudio.
-You can override where Wbtb looks for this file by setting the environment variable `WBTB_CONFIG_PATH`.
+By default it lives in the application execution root directory, `./src/Wbtb.Core.Web/bin/Debug/<CURRENT DOTNET RUNTIME>/` if you're running from VStudio.
+You can override this location by setting the environment variable `WBTB_CONFIG_PATH`.

+### Config in git

 Wbtb also supports getting config.yml from a git repo.
+There are two ways to set the Git url - the first is using the env var  `WBTB_GIT_CONFIG_REPO_URL`.
+Some git urls break the .env file encoding, to bypasss that you can put the url in a file at `./src/Wbtb.Core.Web/.giturl`.

-You can add a git url string in a file at `./src/Wbtb.Core.Web/.giturl`, or set the git url with the `WBTB_GIT_CONFIG_REPO_URL` env var.
-The URL must be self-authenticating, ie, contain its own auth credentials, Wbtb does not currently support SSH authentication.
-Wbtb will attempt to check the repo out to './src/Wbtb.Core.Web/bin/Debug/net6.0/<your-data-root>/ConfigCheckout
+- The URL must be self-authenticating, ie, contain its own auth credentials, Wbtb does not currently support SSH authentication.
+- The file `config.ym` must be in the root directory of your git repo.
+- Wbtb will attempt to check the repo out to `<your-data-root>/ConfigCheckout`, and will automatically ignore `WBTB_CONFIG_PATH` and use the git checkout location instead.

 ## Secrets